 It is worth to skip breakfast at hotel and try Shan noodles at the market.
 There is a section of noodle shops and other local tasty eateries.

 Then, embark on a 4-hour drive to the Thai border.
 Before crossing into Thailand explore the border market and have lunch at a local restaurant (own account).

 After completing the border formalities, say farewell to the Burmese guide and meet with Thailand guide.

 Upon arrival in Mae Sai, continue driving to the Golden Triangle, where the borders of Thailand, Myanmar and Laos meet.
 Visit the ancient Kingdom of Chiang Saen on the steep banks of Mekong River, opposite of Laos to see a couple of magnificent ancient ruins and temples.
 Then embark on a long-tail boat and see the area from the majestic Mekong River’s perspective.

 Overnight in Chiang Rai.

 Tour the Hmong and Lahu hill tribe village, including a visit at the shaman’s house of the Hmong.
 Drink tea with the shaman and discover why the fireplace is important to the Hmongs and why they bury the placenta and umbilical cord of their newborn babies.
-Lunch will be provided on the charming terrace that looks to the Mekong River and Laos.

 Dinner and watch traditional Hmong performances.